 Whilst strictly correct, the statement “the patient is speaking, therefore their airway is patent” I feel is simplistic and misleading.

 This “PATIENT IS SPEAKING” mantra is not uncommonly heard, and I feel can lead to life-threatening delays in treatment.
-Where prompt diagnosis/intervention is required there is no substitute for a comprehensive clinical assessment – not a casual glance at the observations chart.
-Observations do not constitute a clinical assessment.
-Observations are a very blunt screening tool used to highlight patients whom are in need of a clinical assessment.
+Where prompt diagnosis/intervention is required there is no substitute for a comprehensive clinical assessment – not an assessment of the observations chart.
+Observations do not constitute a clinical assessment, instead they are a very blunt screening tool used to highlight patients whom are in need of a clinical assessment.

 Try not to get distracted by the ‘numbers’, or make your diagnosis based on one physical sign.
 The correct clinical decision requires a comprehensive clinical assessment.